jcbcn/director/step-by-step/README.md

 # Step by Step

-The steps you need to take to turn your custom embedded device into reality.
+The steps you need to take to make your custom embedded device a reality.

 ## Hardware